Florida

 Registered Agent

-Receive timely notifications about important notices, so you can focus on growing your company while we handle the paperwork.
+Receive instant notifications about new documents and upcoming compliance deadlines.
+Focus on growing your company while we manage the regulatory paperwork.

 Murat serves as the Chief Financial Officer of The Farm Soho, bringing over 20 years of experience from Deloitte US and EY US, where he worked with financial services clients, including hedge funds and private equity funds.
 In addition to his corporate expertise, Murat has founded several startup companies, some of which are on track for IPOs within the next 5 to 8 years.<br /> <br /> He holds a Master of Business Administration (MBA) and a Master of Science (M.S.) in Accounting and Taxation from the University of Hartford, Connecticut.
 Murat is a Certified Public Accountant (CPA) licensed in New York and Connecticut and is a member of the American Institute of Certified Public Accountants (AICPA) and the New York State Society of CPAs.